git-bug/git-bug/doc/queries.md

 ### Filtering by label

-You can filter based on bug's label.
+You can filter based on the bug's label.

 | Qualifier     | Example                                                                   |
 | ---           | ---                                                                       |